vmware-archive/webassembly-browser-apps/pi-zero-ssr/README.md

 Then, you can access to the site in <http://PI_ZERO_IP_ADDRESS:8080>.

-Note that it takes some time to boot the server (~10s) and to prerender the pages (~5-15s).
+Note that it takes some time to boot the server and to prerender the pages.
 This is one of the further exploration topics around this project.

 ## Let's keep in touch